XiaoLeGG/mobility-agent/design_materials/encapsulate_design.md

 ##### 2.1.6.3 Return

-- Successful (boolean) - Ture: Succeed.
+- Successful (ndarray) - A 4-dimension numpy array indicating the result table with indivisual id, location (latitude and longitude) and the frequency rank for each location of the individuals.

 #### 2.1.7 Location Frequency